txthomas/SafariHistoryClean/Readme.md

 Go to eg. _https://regex101.com_ for evaluation of your regular expressions.

+### Caution:
-**Caution:** In some rarely situations, if browser is opened before program has finished, the database can be damaged and Safari has problems to quit.
-Just delete the database file and restart Safari.
+In some situations the database can be damaged and Safari has problems to read the database and quit.
+For this reason a backup file (History.db_backup) is created.
+Just delete the database file, rename the backup and restart Safari or complete delete database file if it is not needed.
+Still investigating the issue and searching for a solution.
+It seems, that sqlite-jdbc corrupts the db in an unknown way...

+### Disclaimer:
+Use this program at your own risk.
+I'm not responsible if something goes wrong.

 _(Code is quite a little bit messy...
 It will be fixed at ongoing progress.)_